digitaltrails/ddcutil-service/README.md

 The service was developed with the assistance of amendments to [libddcutil](https://www.ddcutil.com/) by @rockowitz.

-### Usage warning/guidelines

-When using this service, avoid excessively writing VCP values because each VDU's NVRAM likely has a write-cycle limit/lifespan.
-The suggested guideline is to limit updates to rates comparable to those observed when using the VDU's onboard controls.
-Avoid coding that might rapidly or infinitely loop, including when recovering from errors and bugs.

-Non-standard manufacturer specific features should only be experimented with caution, some may have irreversible consequences, including bricking the hardware.

 ### Command-line and API Documentation

 Detailed documentation can be found in the two manual pages: